How Facebook Is Trying to Kill Independent Media

 Is the Internet Really Free?

 For years we’ve been sold the lie that the internet was the last great refuge for the freedom of speech.
-People talk about how the internet has helped small business and independent media sites compete with the large corporations of the world.
+We are told time and time again how the internet has helped small business and independent media sites compete with the large corporations of the world.

 But is that really true anymore?
 Was it ever true?